hassek/hassek.github.io/_posts/2019-05-08-rabbitmq-cluster-setup-guideline.md

 This is required to be able to connection between nodes.
 It needs to be setup at `/var/lib/rabbitmq/.erlang.cookie` and to all users that may want to use the cli.

+### Load balancer behind cluster

+To be able to handle traffic to each node, a load balancer is necessary behind the cluster.
+A HA proxy or an aws ELB is more than enough for the task.

 ### Scalable queue Mirroring

 If we mirror on all queues, we are not scaling quite well, to scale it up I setup impair nodes (3, 5, 7...) and add mirroring to 2 nodes, this way we can actually scale the system without touching all nodes for mirror queues.